Competition: Opened for the 2016 academic year

 In addition, applicants:

-Priority will be given to candidates who are not currently enrolled in a doctoral program in New Zealand.
+Individuals already enrolled in a degree program in New-Zealand are eligible to apply.
+However, priority will be given to applicants who are not currently enrolled in a doctoral program in New Zealand.

 The deadline for the online application form is 11:59 p.m.
-EDT, July 5, 2013.
-Applications received late or incomplete will not be considered.
+EDT, August 3, 2015.
+Incomplete applications, or those received late, will not be considered.

 It is the responsibility of the applicant to ensure that all documents required by mail and email are received by the deadline.
-The scholarship administrator will not accept incomplete files.
+The scholarship administrator, the Canadian Bureau for International Education (CBIE), will not accept incomplete files.
 Supporting documents, other than the ones requested, will not be accepted.

-Applicants will be contacted in August 2013 by the scholarship administrator regarding the status of their application.
+Applicants will be contacted by CBIE in August 2015 regarding the status of their application.

 Applicants must ensure that a permanent email address is included in their application.

 The final selection of scholarship recipients is made by the participating universities in New Zealand.
-The scholarships manager of Universities New Zealand – Te Pōkai Tara will notify all nominees of their decisions in mid-September.
+The scholarships manager of Universities New Zealand – Te Pōkai Tara will notify all applicants of their decisions in mid-September 2015.

-To be considered for the Commonwealth Scholarship and Fellowship Plan an applicant must complete and submit the online application form and provide the supporting documents as requested.
+To be considered for the Commonwealth Scholarship and Fellowship Plan an applicant must complete and submit the online application form of Foreign Affairs, Trade and Development Canada (DFATD), available on this site, and provide the supporting documents as requested.

-Applicants are recommended to list up to two universities, in order of priority, where they would like their scholarship application to be considered.
+Applicants are recommended to list up to three universities, in order of priority, where they would like their scholarship application to be considered.
 Universities will be involved in the assessment process in the order in which they are listed on the online application form.
+Applicants who have listed only one university (first choice) will not be considered for a second round of assessment.

 Late or incomplete submissions will not be considered.

-Applicants are encouraged to carefully read the instructions below before beginning the online application.
-If applicants experience difficulty filling out or submitting the application, applicants should send an email to email@example.com.
+Applicants are encouraged to carefully read the instructions below before beginning the online form.
+If applicants experience difficulty filling out or submitting the form, they should send an email to email@example.com.

-The following documentation must be uploaded and attached to the online application form in one of the following formats: .pdf, .jpg, .doc, .docx, .txt or .gif.
-Each document must be smaller than 5 Mb in order for the application to upload successfully.
+The following documents must be uploaded and attached to the online application form in one of the following formats: .pdf, .jpg, .doc, .docx, .txt or .gif.
+Each document must be smaller than 5 Mb in order for the application to upload successfully:

-The following documents must be sent by mail:
+The following documents must be sent by mail or e-mail:

 Canadian Bureau for International Education (CBIE)